Eligibility criteria, recognising the impact of extraordinary and compounding personal circumstances

 The applicant’s overall ability through evidence of their capacity to develop and sustain an academic career consistent with a leading university

-The applicant's effective demonstration and promotion of our Faculty’s values, including collaboration and teamwork, compassion, respect, integrity and accountability, as well as our Faculty’s expectations for appropriate behaviour, including upholding the Faculty’s commitment to a safe, diverse and inclusive workplace
+The applicant's effective demonstration and promotion of our Faculty’s values as well as Faculty’s expectations for appropriate behaviour, including upholding the Faculty’s commitment to a safe, diverse and inclusive workplace

 Other Fellowship or salary-related financial assistance the staff member may be receiving